-Topics The 8th Symposium of the Pharmaceutical Affairs Committee held
+Topics The 8th Regulatory Affairs Committee Symposium" held

-On February 18, 2020, the 8th Pharmaceutical Affairs Committee Symposium titled "Considering what can be done for more efficient face-to-face advice and review" was held at the Nomura Conference Plaza Nihonbashi (Chuo-ku, Tokyo).
+On February 18, 2020, the 8th Regulatory Affairs Committee Symposium titled "Considering what can be done for more efficient face-to-face advice and review" was held at the Nomura Conference Plaza Nihonbashi (Chuo-ku, Tokyo).
 In planning the development of a new drug, the position of a company that maximizes the use of limited resources to promote efficiency and the position of the regulatory authority that conducts scientific evaluation and takes appropriate post-marketing measures after an application for approval are different, but we believe that they share the same philosophy of delivering effective and safe drugs to patients as quickly as possible.
-Therefore, the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) has been planning a forum for industry, academia, and government to discuss various issues in the development and review of new drugs together, and this year marked the 8th such meeting.
-This year's symposium was open mainly to member companies of the Pharmaceutical Affairs Committee and was attended by approximately 80 participants.
+Therefore, the JPMA Regulatory Affairs Committee has been planning a forum for industry, academia, and government to discuss various issues in the development and review of new drugs together, and this is the 8th such meeting.
+This year's symposium was open mainly to member companies of the Regulatory Affairs Committee, and approximately 80 people attended.
 At the symposium, participants actively exchanged opinions with people from the Pharmaceuticals and Medical Devices Agency (PMDA), aiming for higher quality and more efficient face-to-face advice and review in light of recent pharmaceutical trends.

 The venue